Joiry/HSL_Carp/work_pipes_vars.md

-# Working with Files
-In today's lesson:
- * Learn more about using `less` and some other tools for looking at files.
+# Various File Manipulations, Redirection, and Variables
  * Go into more depth in copying files, as well as creating directories and moving files around
- * Learn about file permissions and how to change them
+ * Learn about file permissions, how to change them, and delete files
+ * Redirection operators and Streams
- * See how to delete files
+ * How to assign and use variables

 ## Copying, creating directories, moving, and removing